Table of Contents[Hide][Show]

 The TSA 3-1-1 Rule

-Any liquid that does not meet the TSA 3-1-1 rule will either have to be checked with your luggage or will be thrown away at the security check point.
+Any liquid that does not meet the TSA 3-1-1 rule will either have to be checked with your luggage or will be thrown away at the security checkpoint.

-American Airlines Carry-On Food
+American Carry-On Food Policy

-- The food you buy at the airport, after you have gone through security.
+- The food you buy at the airport after you have gone through security.

-The general rule is “If you can spill it, spread it, spray it, pump it, or pour it, then it’s considered a liquid or gel,”.
+The general rule is “If you can spill it, spread it, spray it, pump it, or pour it, then it’s considered a liquid or gel”.
 This means your food may be considered a liquid and will fall under the TSA 3-1-1 liquids rule, which mandates that any liquid, gel, cream, aerosol, or paste in a carry-on must be 3.4 ounces or less, and fit in one quart-size resealable bag (only one such bag is allowed per passenger).

-Here is a link to the TSA website advising what food can be brought with you on your American Airlines flight.
+Here’s a link to the TSA website advising what food can be brought with you on your American Airlines flight.
 This applies to food you are bringing from home through security.
 Once you get through security, you can bring just about any food on the plane that you buy at the airport.

 American Airlines Carry-On Pet Policy

-On American flights you can bring 1 kennel as your carry-on bag if:
+On American flights, you can bring 1 kennel as your carry-on bag if:

 - You pay the carry-on pet charge